 2. Try to find the answer on your own.

 If you have a simple question about whether a word should be capitalized or where a comma should be placed, try looking it up before asking around.
 This is a good and necessary habit for any writer.
-You’re going to have lots of questions as your writing progresses, and it’s best to become self-reliant and use the resources that are available to you, like grammar and style guides.
+You’re going to have lots of questions as your writing progresses, and it’s best to become self-reliant and use the resources that are available to you, like dictionaries, encyclopedias, and grammar or style guides.
 When you put a little effort into finding answers on your own, you’re more likely to learn from the experience and the question is less likely to arise again in the future.

 3. Check to make sure the resources you’re using are reliable.